Loading...

 BaxterFacility Dog

 Baxter is our facility dog who has undergone an intensive training program with Miracle Assistance Dogs.
-He is working full time in Neuro Alliance’s centre supporting individual clients and groups.
-Baxter is learning every day and is still a teenager, please check before patting him so he is not distracted.
+He is working at Neuro Alliance’s centre supporting individual clients and groups.
 He brings a smile to everyone’s face and we love having him as part of our team.
+He is now 5.

 TimFacilities Manager